nightscout/nightscout.github.io/docs/index.md

 ## What Does It Cost?

-Cost varies based on the setup you will be using.
+Cost varies based on the setup you will need.

-The online services and accounts needed to run a Nightscout site are free for most users.
+You can build your Nightscout site and operate it entirely for free but you might suffer some limitations.

+Keep in mind free hosting services will require you to maintain them yourself.

+Free databases like M0 Sandbox provided by Atlas will only hold a limited amount of data and you will eventually need to manually cleanup.
+You can extend the capacity to 2 and 5GB paying an M2 or M5 Shared cluster.

+Heroku Free dynos plan will not prevent your app to fall asleep in certain cases and you might need to setup an Uptime robot to prevent this.
+You can also make it always available upgrading to a Hobby plan.

+You can opt for a paid service if you prefer.

 </br>